Rawan-Sotohy/HR-Attrition-Insights/README.md

 ---

-🔗 This project was completed as part of the **Data Analysis Track** – showcasing skills in data wrangling, visualization, and business insight generation.
+🔗 This project was completed as part of the **Data Analysis Track** in Summer Training @ NTI – showcasing skills in data wrangling, visualization, and business insight generation.